DAVA INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces That Endava Plc Investors With Losses Have Opportunity To Lead Class Action Lawsui...

-NEW YORK, Aug.
-29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Endava plc ("Endava" or "the Company") (NYSE: DAVA ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+02, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Endava plc (“Endava” or“the Company”) (NYSE: DAVA) and certain of its officers.

 Class Definition